 Efficiency, robustness, and generalizability.
-Summarizing from Table II, pretraining with human data improves the MXT policy SR by 38.6% overall and 82.7% under OOD settings, and boosts TS by 24.1% overall and 58.9% under OOD settings.
-This enables consistently stronger performance with only half the amount of robot data, demonstrating both the efficiency and robustness of our system.
+As shown in Table III, pretraining on human data has a substantial positive impact on LocoMan manipulation performance.
+The policy maintains strong performance even when robot data is limited, highlighting both its efficiency and robustness.
 We hypothesize that MXT benefits from learning useful complementarities-i.e., positive transfer effects-between human demonstrations and LocoMan robot data.
-Specifically, comparing MXT-Pretrained to MXT-Scratch in Table II, we observe that pretraining improves performance on TC-Uni, TC-Bi, and Scooping tasks under ID settings, where objects exhibit diverse locations.
+Specifically, comparing MXT-Pretrained to MXT-Scratch in Table III, we observe that pretraining improves performance on TC-Uni, TC-Bi, and Scooping tasks under ID settings, where objects exhibit diverse locations.
 MXT-Pretrained tends to produce smoother and more robust motions, enabling more accurate localization of target objects.
 For instance, as shown in Figure 6, MXT-Pretrained achieves substantially better scooping performance-which requires precise localization-compared to all other methods.
-Moreover, Table II reveals large performance gaps on OOD objects in tasks such as TC-Bi, SO-Uni, and Pouring, where OOD objects differ significantly from ID objects in shape, texture, and color.
+Moreover, Table III reveals large performance gaps on OOD objects in tasks such as TC-Bi, SO-Uni, and Pouring, where OOD objects differ significantly from ID objects in shape, texture, and color.
 These results suggest that MXT, by leveraging human demonstrations during the pretraining stage, is able to generalize effectively to novel scenarios unseen during robot training.

 Long-horizon performance.
 For a more detailed analysis on long-horizon tasks that require multiple manipulation steps, we present in Figure 6 how the success rate decays with each substep in tasks including SO-Uni, Pour-Bi and Scoop-Uni.
 MXT-Pretrained is shown to maintain a decent success rate as the long-horizon task progresses, while MXT-Scratch and HIT tend to fail more after the first substep, especially in Pouring and Scooping tasks.
 We note that the second substep in these tasks commonly involves moving and localizing an object with precision, and pretraining with human data appears to help with completing such challenging substeps.
-This suggests that human data incorporated during pretraining can promote
+This suggests that human data incorporated during pretraining can promote manipulation accuracy, which is key to completing a sequential long-horizon task.